zchrysaylor/iyagi-incubator/README.md

 An agent skill for generating short Korean stories constrained to a learner's known grammar, language level, and study preferences.

+I created this skill as a way to get reading practice with material that scales with my level.
+Depending on your location, it can be quite hard to find beginner reading material that feels natural and covers topics that are personally interesting.
+Particularly, I wanted reading material that is constrained to the grammar patterns I already know, in order to reinforce them and get practice without constantly encountering new information that needs to be learned.

 ## Setup

 Copy or symlink the skill directory into your own agent skills directory: